Wesbest/KubernetesForEveryone/README.md

 kubern8sdemo-68fcf74b6-qddsp   1/1       Running   0          2m
 kubern8sdemo-68fcf74b6-s4j2h   1/1       Running   0          24s
 ```
-In this example you can see there are still three pods running, how is that possible?
+In this example you can see there are still 3 pods running, how is that possible?
 We have deleted a pod, but we have stated that the desired amount of the pods should be 3.
-Kubernetes have automatically created a new pod.
+Kubernetes has automatically created a new pod.
 Above you can see a new pod has been created 24s ago while the other 2 were created 2m ago.
+The kubernetes master node will make sure to keep as many available as is desired.
 &nbsp;

-So how do we reduce the amounts of pods then?
+So how do we reduce the amounts of pods?
 We will have to scale the replicaset.
 We are going to scale down the deployment to 2 pods.
 This will be a permanent change, unless we later adjust the desired amount of pods again.

 ```bash
 kubectl scale deployments kubern8sdemo --replicas=2
 ```
-Now let's check the amount of pods
+Now let's check the amount of pods again

 ```bash
 kubectl get pods